 3D freehand is an alternative method to PAUS imaging.
 This scans 2D images with a transducer and stitches the images together to form a 3D view.
 Although this is not a proven method to create accurate 3D images, as it requires precise transducer motion tracking and involves expensive and cumbersome sensors.

-Professor MinWoo Kim’s research team newest development MoGLo-Net solves the extensive 3D imaging problems.
+Professor MinWoo Kim’s research team newest development, MoGLo-Net, solves the extensive 3D imaging problems.
 MoGLo-Net is a deep learning model that automatically tracks transducer movements without the use of additional external sensors.

 Kim explained, “This model can create clear 3D images from 2D ultrasound scans, helping doctors understand what's happening inside the body more easily, and making better decisions for treatment."
 (1 Citation)